1. Back Sleeper - 18% of Population

 Lastly, there is the yearner position where you lay down on your side with your legs straight and both arms extended out in a yearning pose.
 It's the favorite position by Baby Boomers!

-What pillow to use for side sleepers?
+What pillow should you use for side sleeping?

 3. Stomach Sleepers 16%

-Less likelihood of snoring and sleep apnea
+- Less likelihood of snoring and sleep apnea

-Lower back pain
+- Lower back pain

-Muscle numbness, excessive pressure on joints, & irritated nerves.
+- Muscle numbness, excessive pressure on joints, & irritated nerves.